andreabellome/mlp-space-traj/README.md

 ## Usage

-The main script is [space_traj_mlp.ipynb](space_traj_mlp.ipynb), and shows how to create a MLP with 2 hidden layers with 64 and 32 neurons, respectively.
+The main script is [space_traj_mlp_pytorch.ipynb](space_traj_mlp_pytorch.ipynb), and shows how to create a MLP with 2 hidden layers with 64 and 32 neurons, respectively.

 The model is then trained over a small number of epochs, and the results are plotted.

-Another notebook is provided, that is [space_traj_mlp.ipynb](space_traj_mlp.ipynb).
-This uses [Pytorch](https://pytorch.org/) instead of [Tensorflow](https://www.tensorflow.org/).
-To install it, one should look at the main page of [Pytorch](https://pytorch.org/) and run the installation depending upon the operating system and local setup.
+The notebook is commented and should be very intuitive.

 ## Contributing